sanjeevsubedi/sanzeev.com.np/content/blog/2023-11-25/feature-flags.md

 ---
 title: Feature Flags
 description: In this article, I will discuss feature flags, its advantages, disadvantages and demonstrate sample code using openFeature javaScript client library.
+seoDescription: Feature flags with its advantages, disadvantages and sample code using openFeature javaScript client library.
 date: 2023-11-25
 tags:
     - velocity